drakefys2019/labs/_projects/lab2/lab2.md

 ### Controlling Machinery
 Many of the puzzles in this area can be more easily solved by activating the technology in the environment.
-Try adjusting this monitor's position by controlling this switch.
+Try adjusting this monitor's position by controlling the switch.

 <span style="color: blue"></span>